 John B. Wills Jr.’s tombstone at Johnsontown records that he died later that year on Oct.
 29, 1844.
 The disposition of his substantial estate took some time; in the spring of 1846 his executors (“my son Francis R. Wills, son-in-law James F. Neale, and my friend Geo.
 W. Matthews”) advertise a public sale of six negroes (PTT 4/6/1846).
 Besides the real estate mentioned above, provisions were made for personalty to his wife Ann, grandson Augustine W. Neale, and his nephew Charles H. Wills (son of Frederick) who was living with him – but not for long, since the Oct.
 2, 1845 issue of the Port Tobacco Times reports the death of Charles aged 22 at the residence of his “late Uncle John B. Wills.”

 His widow Ann Wills continued to live at Johnsontown with the family of her daughter Elizabeth and son-in-law James Neale, and she is recorded there in the 1850 Census, aged 71 years old along with son William Wills.
-In the 1860 Census, she is recorded as 83 with real estate valued at $18,000 and personal estate of $30,000 (mostly the value of those enslaved) with the family of John Keech (a farmer with property) and Frederick Robey (overseer) listed in the same census household.
+In the 1860 Census, she is recorded as 83 with real estate valued at $18,000 and personal estate of $30,000 (mostly the value of the 30 enslaved) with the family of John Keech (a farmer with property) and Frederick Robey (overseer) listed in the same census household.
 She wrote her will in 1861 and it was probated on August 9, 1864, with James F. Matthews as her executor.
 She instructed her executor to erect stones at the head and foot of her grave similar to those of her late husband, but most of the cemetery at Johnsontown was plowed over or vandalized and her gravestones do not survive.

 Child of John Baptist Wills, Jr. and Ann Carey Floyd (1779-1811)